fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Perhaps not today.
 Perhaps not tomorrow.
 But I guarantee whatever dragon comes out of it will be much harder to deal with.
 The longer you avoid it, the deeper the hole you dig.

-> "You are not stuck, you're just scared of the consequences" - Joe Hudson.
 > "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

-There are many nice truths:
+> Insert skill issue meme

+> "If shit happens, do you overcome shit or do you become shit?" - Alex Hormozi

-But this is where things get good: now that you know all this you can start to do something about it!
+But this is where things get good: once you face the truth you have the chance to find meaning in it.
-No one will ever take the power away from intepreting situations.
-If you aim at truth, things will fall into place.
+The truth may be you're working a dead-end job you don't like, you have a degenerative disease, you hate yourself, you care too much about what people think, you suck at your favorite hobby, or your friends don't respect you.
+Will you use these uncomfortable truths to get better?
+Or will you let them drag you down into a bottomless pit of resentment, cynicism, and selfishness?

 "Cynics get to be right, optimists get to be rich."
-Living in Truth does mean living a passive life of existence.
+Living in Truth does not mean living a passive life of existence.
 In fact, most of the times it's the opposite.
 Most of the times, when you dare look at Truth, it becomes immediately apparent what your flaws are.
 Where you can improve, what you've done wrong, how you can be better.
 And it's actually easier to ignore it.